ShadyEvan4830/UofT_MajorResourceMap_INF481/README.md

 The UTSG Major Resource Map allows students to:
 - Select one of 15 majors and view a customized interactive map.
-- See simulated resources tailored to their major, including Academic Facilities, Research Centers, Student Clubs, Career & Networking, Social & Cultural, and Advising & Support.
+- See simulated resources tailored to their major, including Academic Facilities, Research Centres, Student Clubs, Career & Networking, Social & Cultural, and Advising & Support.
 - Reserve resources and view them in the "My Reservations" section.
 - Simulate a sign-in flow (displaying "Karen" with a dropdown for Settings and Log Out).